mbernste/mbernste.github.io/_posts/metrics.md

 $$f_1(x), f_2(x), \dots, f_M(x)$$

-Here, a collection of metrics serves as a form of [dimensionality reduction](https://mbernste.github.io/posts/dim_reduc/) -- that is, they take a high-dimensional object and compress it down into a lower-dimensional object that is easier to understand.
+In this sense, metrics act as a form of [dimensionality reduction]().

+Put another way, these metrics behave like the [Seven Blind Mice](https://en.wikipedia.org/wiki/Seven_Blind_Mice) by Ed Young.
+Each blind mouse is feeling one particular aspect of the elephant.
+Only by feeling the entire elephant does the seventh mouse understand that the object is an elephant.
+Likewise, our central goal is to determine the true ["shape"](https://mbernste.github.io/posts/understanding_3d/) of the system.

 ### Value-approximating metrics: Those that seek to approximate $V$